Nixellion/NoROG/README.md

 2. Copy `config/config-example.yaml` file and rename copy to `config.yaml`.
 Open it and adjust to your liking.
 3. Run `norog.bat` file by double clicking it (it will `pip install` dependencies and run norog.py)

+### How to disable console window

+If you want to disable console window that shows the log it's possible to do that.

+1. Make a copy of `norog.bat` file, you can call it anything, for example `norog_noconsole.bat`.
+2. Change the second line from `python %~dp0\norog.py` to `C:\<path to your python installation>\pythonw.exe %~dp0\norog.py`
+3. (Optional) You can additionally remove the first line if you want to skip dependency checking on every startup.
+Or you can write `@REM` in front of it to disable\comment it out, like this `@REM pip install -r %~dp0\requirements.txt`

+Use this `.bat` file to start norog, and in Task Scheduler.

+### How to make it start faster, skip checking for installed modules

+The default `norog.bat` runs dependency check and installs required python modules.
+There's no reason to do it every time, for that you can use `norog_no_dependency_check.bat` instead.

 ## Precompiled .exe

 WIP